ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 - **Contents:**
     - **[T9.1](#t91-update-the-governance-of-oac-for-greater-decentralization)**:  Update the governance of OAC for greater decentralization
     - **[T9.2](#t92-make-decision-on-bootstrapping-viability)**: Make decision on bootstrapping viability
-    - **[T9.3](#t93-develop-demo-swarm-coordination-app-with-oac)**: Develop demo swarm coordination app with OAC
-    - **[T9.4](#t94-final-push-for-academic-recognition-of-oart-1-bfa)**: Final push for academic recognition of [OART-1: BFA](../../../oart/oera-000-000-000-dulan/oart-000-000-001-bfa/README.md)
+    - **[T9.3](#t93-final-push-for-academic-recognition-of-oart-1-bfa)**: Final push for academic recognition of [OART-1: BFA](../../../oart/oera-000-000-000-dulan/oart-000-000-001-bfa/README.md)
-    - **[T9.5](#t95-final-push-for-academic-recognition-of-oart-2-collaborative-transaction-routing)**: Final push for academic recognition of [OART-2: Collaborative Transaction Routing](../../../oart/oera-000-000-000-dulan/oart-000-000-002-ctr/README.md)
+    - **[T9.4](#t94-final-push-for-academic-recognition-of-oart-2-collaborative-transaction-routing)**: Final push for academic recognition of [OART-2: Collaborative Transaction Routing](../../../oart/oera-000-000-000-dulan/oart-000-000-002-ctr/README.md)
-    - **[T9.6](#t96-final-push-for-academic-recognition-of-oart-3-ris-stm)**: Final push for academic recognition of [OART-3: RIS-STM](../../../oart/oera-000-000-000-dulan/oart-000-000-003-ris-stm/README.md)
+    - **[T9.5](#t95-final-push-for-academic-recognition-of-oart-3-ris-stm)**: Final push for academic recognition of [OART-3: RIS-STM](../../../oart/oera-000-000-000-dulan/oart-000-000-003-ris-stm/README.md)

-**T9** is a milestone conditional on a positive decision from [T8](#t8-the-decision-and-swarm-coordination).
-If [T8](#t8-the-decision-and-swarm-coordination) finds reason to continue the OAC project, OAC will prioritize reorganization of OAC and implementers while progressing swarm coordination research towards a swarm coordination application.

 > [!TIP]
 > **[[Liam Monninger](liam@ramate.io)]**
 >
 > **T9** was originally added to **OROAD-0** to help itemize the organizational intents of OAC.
-It has since expanded with the 90-day timeline to include
+The scope has since been altered.

+**T9** is a milestone which accounts for the differing success and funding possibilities for the OAC project.
+Namely these are:

+1. The project continues, but as essentially a hobby project seeking to slowly groundswell with open source contribution.
+At the end of **[T9](#t9-an-interlude)** this likely stands as a portfolio project for **[[Liam Monninger](mailto:liam@ramate.io)]**.
+2. The project finds a means to bootstrap but **[[Liam Monninger](mailto:liam@ramate.io)]** remains the sole full-time contributor.
+3. The project finds a means to bootstrap and is able to hire additional full-time contributors.
+4. The project takes begins to take on investment or depends on investment into Ramate which has obligations.

+In the face of all of these possibilities, ensuring a relative stasis for the governance and the core conceptual basis of OAC is regarded as paramount.

 **T9** seeks to accomplish the following itemized objectives: